-a) Useful lives of Property, Plant & Equipment (PPE):
+a) Useful lives of Property, Plant & Equipment (PPE) and intangible assets (other than goodwill):

-The Company has adopted useful lives of PPE as described in Note 3.6 above.
-Depreciation are based on management estimates of the future useful lives of the property, plant and equipment.
-Estimates may change due to technological developments, competition, changes in market conditions and other factors and may result in changes in the estimated useful life and in the depreciation charge.
-The Company reviews the estimated useful lives of PPE at the end of each reporting period.

-b) Expected credit losses on financial assets
+The Company has adopted useful lives of PPE and intangible assets (other than goodwill) as described in Note 3.6 and 3.7 above.
+Depreciation and amortisation are based on management estimates of the future useful lives of the property, plant and equipment and intangible assets.
+Estimates may change due to technological developments, competition, changes in market conditions and other factors and may result in changes in the estimated useful life and in the depreciation and amortisation charges.
+The Company reviews the estimated useful lives of PPE and intangible assets (other than goodwill) at the end of each reporting period b) Expected credit losses on financial assets: